 You can drive in Guatemala with your home-country driver's license or with an International Driving Permit (IDP).
 Guatemalan driving etiquette will probably be very different from what you're used to back home however.

-When searching around for information on how to get a good exchange rate when sending money to Guatemala you need to start with finding out the latest Guatemalan Quetzal foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Guatemala you need to start with finding out the latest Guatemalan Quetzal exchange rate for foreign-transfers, which can be very different to the wholesale rate.